-For the purposes of this article the term 'banking institution' shall mean a bank or insurance company as defined in Section 1:1 of the Dutch Financial Supervision Act (Wet op het financial toezicht); or
+For the purposes of this article the term 'banking institution' shall mean a bank or insurance company as defined in Section 1:1 of the Dutch Financial Supervision Act (Wet op het financial toezicht); or b. the buyer does not, on or before obtain a National Mortgage Guarantee (Nationale Hypotheek Garantie) corresponding with the mortgage loan applied for.

-- b. the buyer does not, on or before obtain a National Mortgage Guarantee (Nationale Hypotheek Garantie) corresponding with the mortgage loan applied for. - 18.2.
-Either party may cancel this sales contract if: - a. the seller is unable, pursuant to the Dutch Local Authorities (Compulsory Purchase) Act (Wet voorkeursrecht gemeenten), to transfer ownership of the immovable property on the agreed date.
-The seller is obliged, as soon as it is evident that the seller is unable, pursuant to the said Act, to meet his transfer obligation or to meet such obligation in time, to notify the buyer accordingly in writing; or - b. the owners' association does not give the buyer permission, on or before, to occupy the immovable property with the members of his household if such permission is required under the regulations. - 18.3.
-The parties undertake to each other to make every reasonable effort to obtain the aforesaid permit and/or funding and/or National Mortgage Guarantee and/or permission and/or commitment(s) and/or other items.
-The party invoking the right to cancel must ensure that the other party or the other party's estate agent receives the notice of cancellation on or before the working day following the date referred to in the resolutive condition in question.
+15.2.
+Either party may cancel this sales contract if the seller is unable, pursuant to the Dutch Local Authorities (Compulsory Purchase) Act (Wet voorkeursrecht gemeenten), to transfer ownership of the immovable property at the agreed date.
+The seller is obliged, as soon as it is evident that the seller is unable, pursuant to the said Act, to meet his transfer obligation or to meet such obligation in time, to notify the buyer accordingly in writing.

+15.3.
+The parties undertake to each other to make every reasonable effort to obtain the aforesaid permit and/or funding and/or National Mortgage Guarantee and/or commitment(s) and/or other items.

+The party invoking the right to cancel must ensure that the other party or the other party's estate agent receives the notice of cancellation on or before the working day following the date referred to in the resolutive condition in question

-One or more dates for resolutive conditions may be entered in Article 18.1.
+One or more dates for resolutive conditions may be entered in Article 15.1.
 A resolutive condition (comparable to the common law concept of condition subsequent) allows one or more parties to cancel the sales contract in specific circumstances.
 For example, if the buyer is unable to succeed in obtaining the finance (a) or does not obtain a National Mortgage Guarantee (b).
 Realistic time frames should be set, taking due account of the processing times for obtaining finance or the National Mortgage Guarantee.

-In addition to the resolutive conditions for financing and the National Mortgage Guarantee referred to in Article 18.1, the parties can agree on other resolutive conditions, for example a resolutive condition for a building survey for the buyer.
+In addition to the resolutive conditions for financing and the National Mortgage Guarantee referred to in Article 15.1, the parties can agree on other resolutive conditions, for example a resolutive condition for a building survey for the buyer.
 It is important that all agreed resolutive conditions are properly laid down in the sales contract.